tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 I still need to work out properly how to move all the current functionality into separate modules.
 Presently, the main challenges are posed by the Error Tracking system, the Debug logging and the Final Report: in order to move any part of the current code to independent modules, I must first address these three systems so that they don't break down.

+Then, I must decide which of the current HTML Creator functionality needs to be split in a module and which might be kept in main code — basically, it boils down to what might be needed by other tools.

+Because in PureBasic modules can't access main code, moving any functionality to a module is likely to force me to move commonly shared data to an independent module too.
+For example, implementing the GUI as a separate module will have an avalanche effect in this regard (which is why I'm taking so long to decide how to go about splitting up the current code).

+These are tricky issues, so I should plan it well.

 ## Errors Management